ADDITIONAL GRADUATE ADMISSIONS RESOURCES

 The quality of our physics programs are reflected in our success in competing nationally for grant support and in the publication record of our faculty and students.
 Data from the American Institute of Physics (AIP) for a three-year period during the 1990s, when statistics were last compared with peer departments, showed the KSU Physics Department's extramural funding per faculty to be the highest in Ohio.
 A ranking of physics PhD programs, published by the National Research Council, rated our program in the top 5% nationwide in both the percentage of faculty publishing regularly and the percentage engaged in sponsored research.
 In publications per faculty, the same study ranked Kent near the top 20% nationwide.
-The most recent outside review of our graduate program took place in 2005.

 Our graduates enter initial employment in permanent positions at a higher rate than national norms (based on AIP data).
 The PhD physics program at Kent has been a major source in the US for PhD physicists employed in the area of liquid crystal applications, and our program offers excellent flexibility to choose among research topics spanning the full range from fundamental theoretical work to highly application-oriented experimental physics.

 We have typically 50 to 60 graduate students enrolled in our year-round program.
 Graduate study may be started any term, including the summer.
 However, a new student with a typical undergraduate preparation is usually advised to start in the fall.